dschinkel/dave-promises/README.md

 # Dave's Promises
-A Promise Library I created in order to get to know es6 promises
+I TDD my own Promise Library to learn how promises work.

 This library was test driven (TDD).